Acrocyanosis In Newborn: Causes, Symptoms, Diagnosis And Treatment

 Acrocyanosis is rarer than Raynaud’s syndrome.
 Raynaud’s is a temporary discoloration of fingers and toes caused by cold or stress.
 It typically lasts a few minutes to an hour, whereas acrocyanosis causes persistent blue-like discoloration of the hands and feet.
 It mainly affects females more than males (9).

 Acrocyanosis in newborns is normal and may occur as the circulatory system takes time to adjust to the changes in the body and environment.
 Most cases of primary acrocyanosis in neonates resolve by themselves.
 However, secondary acrocyanosis may be associated with underlying health issues.
-Talk to your doctor if you notice any bluish-purple discoloration around the mouth or extremities of your baby.
+Talk to your doctor if you notice any bluish-purple discoloration around the mouth (also known as circumoral cyanosis) or extremities of your baby.
 To avoid primary acrocyanosis, infants should be kept warm after birth.
 If secondary acrocyanosis is detected, it may be necessary to treat associated underlying issues as well.

 Infographic: What Are The Signs Of Acrocyanosis In Babies?